Rahul-Patil123/prometheus-setup-by-helm-charts/README.md

 ![Dashboard Images](<Prometheus-Overview-1.png>)
 ![Dashboard Images](<Prometheus-Overview-2.png>)

-💡 Purpose of This Repo
+## 💡 Purpose of This Repo
-This repository is intended to:
+### This repository is intended to:

-Showcase my understanding of Kubernetes-native monitoring
+- Showcase my understanding of Kubernetes-native monitoring

-Demonstrate Helm-based deployment practices
+- Demonstrate Helm-based deployment practices

-Help others see what’s actually installed by kube-prometheus-stack
+- Help others see what’s actually installed by kube-prometheus-stack

-🛠 Tools Used
+## 🛠 Tools Used
-Windows 11
+- Windows 11

-Minikube with Docker driver
+- Minikube with Docker driver

-kubectl
+- kubectl

-Helm
+- Helm

-GitHub

-Thanks for checking this out!
+# Thanks for checking this out!